 Wild ARMs: Alter Code F has strange Hopeless Boss Fights.
 After a few turns, the battle automatically ends — either just closing, or with your party being instantly wiped out — but you still get EXP from the encounter based on how much damage you managed to deal first, so it's still a good idea to go all out.

 Straight after the battle with Master Eddy in Mother 3, you wash up on a beach with all your items gone, and all your characters at a mere 1 HP and 0 MP.
 Healing your party is impossible without eating from the nearby patch of hallucinogenic mushrooms (an important plot point for this chapter), and there's an enemy Zombieshroom blocking your path forward which, in your party's current state, is suicide to encounter and should be impossible to defeat.
-If, by savestate-hacking yourself to recovery, you manage to defeat the Zombieshroom without having eaten the mushrooms first, the Zombieshroom simply reappears after battle to block your path again.
+Oddly, after you eat the mushrooms, it's not even necessary to fight it at all, as it'll have moved far enough to the side to be avoided.

 Early in Legaia 2: Duel Saga, there is a boss fight that pits the lone main character against a brother and sister, both boss-strength.
 The battle ends when the player loses and the bosses execute an ultimate team attack.
 Alternatively, a prudent player can actually defeat one of the bosses, at which point they get angry and get right to the team attack anyway.
 The team attack doesn't do damage, it just ends the boss fight.